HoiJean/djangoforbeginners-book/manuscript/ch4.md

 At the top we import the `TestCase` module which lets us create a sample database, then import our `Post` model.
 We create a new class `PostModelTest` and add a method `setUp` to create a new database that has just one entry: a post with a text field containing the string 'just a test'.

-Then we run our first test `test_text_content` to check that the database field actually contains `just a test`!
+Then we run our first test, `test_text_content`, to check that the database field actually contains `just a test`.
 We create a variable called `post` that represents the first `id` on our Post model.
 Remember that Django automatically sets this id for us.
 If we created another entry it would have an id of 2, the next one would be 3, and so on.

 The following line uses [f strings](https://www.python.org/dev/peps/pep-0498/) which are a very cool addition to Python 3.6.
 They let us put variables directly in our strings as long as the variables are surrounded by brackets `{}`.
 Here we're setting `expected_object_name` to be the string of the value in `post.text`, which should be `just a test`.